 What jobs can you get?

-The great thing about undertaking a Bachelor of Innovation is the wide range of careers possible after graduation.
-You’ll be able to combine your job-ready skills such as teamwork, critical thinking and data analysis with your creativity, tenacity and business savvy in a range of industries to drive change.
+A great thing about completing a Bachelor of Innovation is the range of potential careers you’ll be prepared for.
+You’ll be able to combine job-ready skills such as teamwork, critical thinking and data analysis with your creativity, tenacity and business savvy to drive innovation in diverse industries.
+Here’s a sample of the career options possible with a Bachelor of Innovation:

 Entrepreneur